 An Moisture Management Plan is a plan provided by the Borrower to manage moisture or Mold issues at the Property in accordance with the requirements set forth in Section 8.3(a).
 If a Moisture Management Plan is required, the Moisture Management Plan must be maintained at the Property and be made available for verification at annual inspections.
-Additional information on the requirements for a Moisture Management Plan Handbook
+Additional information on the requirements for a Moisture Management Plan is in the Moisture Management Plan Handbook